Making people uncomfortable

 Dominique

-5 things I’ve learned be married 10 years
+5 things I’ve learned being married 10 years

 My 10 year wedding anniversary was in May and I renewed my vows back in June.